jonnyweatherly/aajonusnet/md/QNA/Q&A Of February 12, 2006.md

 Q: How is it spreading so fast?

 A: It isn't spreading.
 Sometimes people, it takes 10, 15 years for it to take over the body and deteriorate it to that point where there's a problem.
 Some people are infected immediately.
 But it's not spread.
-It's already done.
-It's over.
+It's already done, it's over.

 Q: What about from mother to child?